mattva01/schooltool/src/schooltool/traverser/README.txt

 to add new traversers to an object without altering the original traversal implementation.

-  >>> from schoolbell.app.traverser.traverser import PluggableTraverser
+  >>> from schooltool.traverser.traverser import PluggableTraverser

 Let's say that we have an object